gist-rs/book/src/rust/r5/enjoy1.md

         println!("count = {count}");
     }

-    // This .. 👇 here's mean range i from 0 to 7.
+    // This .. 👇 mean range i from 0 to 7.
     for _i in 0..8 { // ✨ _i mean we won't use i
         count += 1;
     }

-    // Assert that count is 10.
+    // Assert that count is equal 10. assert_eq!(count, 10);
-    assert_eq!(count, 10);

     // As base 16 hexadecimal.